masumi-network/kodosumi/docs/develop.md

-# kodosumi development workflow
+# Kodosumi development workflow

-This guide provides a step-by-step guide to implement, publish, deploy and run your custom agentic service using Ray and kodosumi.
+This guide provides a step-by-step guide to implement, publish, deploy and run your custom agentic service using Ray and Kodosumi.

 ## background information